Kenhasteandersen/NUMmodel/README.md

 ### Installation
 The library requires a recent version of matlab (2021 or later).
-On windows it requires the Matlab MEX module to be installed (Home -> Add-ons -> Get Add-ons -> MATLAB Support for MinGW-w64 C/C++ Compiler); on mac it requires Xcode to be installed.
-To run global simulation it further requires that the mapping toolbox is installed and that transport matrices are downloaded from http://kelvin.earth.ox.ac.uk/spk/Research/TMM/TransportMatrixConfigs (choose MITgcm_2.8deg) and placed in the directory `TMs`.
-Compiled versions of the library are available for windows (64 bit), linux and osx.
-Compiling instructions are given in the wiki.
+Installation and compilation instructions are given in the wiki.
 ### Basic structure
 There are three levels of routines: top-level, medium-level and low-level.
 There are two model systems: an upper ocean represented as a chemostat and a global simulation with transport matrices.
 #### Top-level matlab routines